gonmf/dakilang/README.md

 - `sqrt(Input, Answer)` - Unifies with the result of the square root of Input
 - `max(Input1, Input2, Answer)` - Unifies with the maximum value between Input1 and Input2
 - `min(Input1, Input2, Answer)` - Unifies with the minimum value between Input1 and Input2
-- `log(Input, Answer)` - Unifies with the logarithmic base 10 of Input
-- `lg(Input, Answer)` - Unifies with the logarithmic base E of Input
+- `log(Input1, Input2, Answer)` - Unifies with the logarithmic base Input2 of Input1
 - `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2
 - `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2
 - `eql(Input1, Input2, Answer)` - Unifies if the values are equal
 - `neq(Input1, Input2, Answer)` - Unifies if the values are not equal
-- `rnd(Answer)` - Unifies with a random floating point value between 0 and 1
+- `rand(Answer)` - Unifies with a random floating point value between 0 and 1
-- `round(Input, Answer)` - Unifies with the rounded value of Input
+- `round(Input, Answer)` - Unifies with the rounded value of Input1 to Input2 decimal cases
 - `trunc(Input, Answer)` - Unifies with the truncated value of Input

+Illegal arguments, like dividing by 0, do not unify.

 **Data type casting**
 - `str(Input, Answer)` - Unifies with the text value of Input